eflautt/ga-data-science/lessons/lesson-12/readme.md

 #### Training a Model in sckit-learn
 > See ipython notebook for starter and solution code

-In your groups from earlier, work on evaluating the the decision tree using cross-validation methods.
+In your groups from earlier, work on evaluating the decision tree using cross-validation methods.
 What metrics would work best?
 Why?

 **Check:** Are you able to evaluate the decision tree model using cross-validation methods?